benofben/the_intelligent_property_investor/chapters/quips.md

-Best holding period is forever

 You can fondle it, but it won't responded

-An investment is...

 nothing reduces rationality

+"In the long run we are all dead."
+John Maynard Keynes, A Tract on Monetary Reform